 Finally, if you're visiting down south near Naples, head to San Gregorio Armeno where you'll find permanent presepi plus an entire street of artisan workshops filled with craftsmen who build them throughout the year.
 Check out NapoliUnplugged.com for a great article and list of all the not-to-missed Presepi—"In Search of the Neopolitan Presepi."

 |Christmas at Santa Maria del Fiore in Florence, Italy.
 Photo: Any Color You Like.|

-One of my friends, Eugene from Ars-Opulenta.com in Florence, sets out on a mission each year to seek out and find as many presepi as possible throughout the city of Florence.
+One of my dear friends, Eugene from Florence, used to set out on a mission each year to seek out and find as many presepi as possible.
 Sounds like such a fun tradition and I wonder how many of you venture out in search of the presepi too?
 Share your story with me below.

 |Mercantino di Natale or Italy's version of the Christmas Market in Rovereto, Italy.
 Photo: WikiMedia.org.|